nishamuktewar/techtree/shioulin/prophet_spin.md

 confidence intervals derived from the full posterior distribution, which means they offer a data-driven estimate of risk.

+But by keeping the probabilistic programming language in the backend, the choice of Stan becomes an implementation detail to the likely Prophet end user, a data analyst scientist with a time series modeling problem.
+This user can continue to work entirely in a general purpose language they already know.

 In this post, we take Prophet for a spin, looking at its user interface and performance with a couple of datasets.